loganpknudsen/loganpknudsen.github.io/_posts/2025-11-14-chaos-gallery-1.md

 Parameter Space for ODEs
 ---

-I have below the parameter space for
+I have below the parameter space for the damped oscillator differential equation

 ![Parameter Space](/images/chaos_gallery_1/parameter_space.jpeg)

+I wrote a jupter notebook where I calculate the parameter space for a couple of ODEs with solutions.
+I also calculated the numerical solutions of the ODEs for comparison.
+If you are interested I have a pdf of jupyter notebook below, along with a link to download the jupyter notebook.
+Please enjoy!